Vancouver Members Take Action Mentoring Fifth-GradersJuly 18, 2011

 “The most frequently heard quote from the volunteers is, ‘I think I got more out of doing this program than I gave to it,’” said Anna Whipple, president of the Vancouver branch.

 If you’re interested in learning more about this program, contact the AAUW Vancouver (WA) Branch.

-This post was written by AAUW Communications Intern Laura Webb.
+This post was written by former AAUW Communications Intern Laura Webb.